 Western-style hotels in Japan are the same as those found in other countries.
 They offer comfortable rooms and modern amenities, some of which may include fitness centers and swimming pools, plus a variety of dining options within the hotel.
 Western-style hotels are often located in urban areas, but can sometimes be found in more rural areas as well.
 Western hotels are the best option for people who want privacy and/or have limited mobility.

-Minshukus are similar to ryokans in that they offer a traditional Japanese experience, but are usually smaller and more affordable.
-These guesthouses are typically run by families and offer simple, traditional rooms with tatami mats and futon beds.
-Some minshukus also offer home-cooked meals for guests served either in the room or in a shared dining hall.
+Minshukus are similar to ryokans in that they offer a traditional Japanese experience, but are more similar to a bed-and-breakfast.
+These lodgings are typically run by families located in the deep Japanese countryside, offering simple, traditional rooms with tatami mats and futon beds.
+Some minshukus also offer traditional Japanese home-cooked meals for guests served either in the room or in a shared dining hall.
 Most of these traditional styles of accommodation only offer communal bathing, so perhaps not great for those looking for privacy.

 Ranking: 7/10 for uniqueness and novelty.